-PRIME is an alliance of law firms across the UK, committed to improving access to the legal profession through work experience.
+PRIME is an alliance of law firms across the UK and Republic of Ireland determined to improve access to and socio-economic diversity within the legal profession.

 Weeks of work

 students per year

 Put simply, because the legal sector should be open to talent from all economic backgrounds – and there’s still more work to do to put things right.
 The most recent Social Mobility Commission report found that:

 of senior judges went to independent schools

 of people believe ‘who you know’ is more important than ‘what you know’

 of people think family background influences life chances in Britain

 Every firm involved in PRIME makes what we call the PRIME Commitment.
 It’s how we make sure we’re offering the right quality of experience across all placements, so firms are only able to sign up if they're able to make that commitment.
 Our 9 commitments are detailed below so you know what to expect, no matter what firm you're at.

 Our mission is clear and that’s to provide access to work experience for young people who have least opportunity.
 Our firms work with recognised partners to ensure the selection criteria continue to be the fairest way to identify those with least opportunity.